kubestellar/kubestellar/QUICKSTART.md

 ```

-### e.
+### d.
 Create and deploy the Apache Server workload into florin and guilder clusters

 Create the `EdgePlacement` object for your workload.
 Its “where predicate” (the locationSelectors array) has one label selector that matches the Location objects (`florin` and `guilder`) created earlier, thus directing the workload to both edge clusters.